Poorvigup/To-Do_App/README.md

 **Responsive UI:** Designed to work smoothly on various devices, with adaptive layouts for mobile and tablet screens.<br>

 ## 🛠️ Getting Started
 To run this project, ensure you have Flutter installed on your system.
-Here’s a quick guide to setting up the app locally.<br><br>
+Here’s a quick guide to setting up the app locally.<br>

 **Prerequisites**<br>
-Before you begin, ensure you have the following installed:<br><br>
+Before you begin, ensure you have the following installed:<br>

 **Flutter SDK**<br>
 **Dart SDK:** Dart is included with Flutter, so no additional installation is needed.<br>